unicorndog1/DCS-UrbanSandbox/README.md

 - `-SavedGamesRoot` (defaults to `~/Saved Games/DCS`)
 - `-HarnessTimeoutSec`
 - `-StartupOnly` (verify mission load plus `ssRunning` only; skips dry-run autorun markers)
+- `-ReuseRunningDcs` (reuse a compatible running dedicated server process and cycle to the alternate seeded mission slot instead of cold-starting DCS)

 Notes:

 - The mission must run with debug bootstrap enabled for dry-run suites.
 - Dedicated server profile config templates live under `e2e/server_profile/Config`.
 - Mission auto-load and auto-resume are controlled through `serverSettings.lua.template`, which the harness copies into the `DCS_CSAR_E2E` Saved Games profile.
+- Warm reuse requires one initial cold-start run so the harness can seed the two-slot mission list and updated hook scripts into the dedicated profile.
 - The harness now also verifies the dedicated server reaches `simulation started, state=ssRunning` before treating startup as healthy.
 - Startup autorun is controlled in `bootstrap.lua`:
    - `AUTO_DRYRUN_ON_START`